Please email referrals to admin@engagingminds.com.au

 Clinical Psychologist (BA Hons; MPsych Clinical/PhD)

-Kathy’s 11-year career as a psychologist began in private practice and for the past five years she has also worked part-time in a government adult mental health clinic.
+Kathy’s 14-year career as a psychologist began in private practice and for the past 7 years she has also worked part-time in a government adult mental health clinic.
 She works mainly with adolescents and adults, using a range of therapeutic approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-based Cognitive Therapy, Schema Therapy, Mentalization-based therapy and Eye-movement Desensitisation and Reprocessing (EMDR).
 She especially values helping people who have struggled over a life-time with emotional and behavioural problems with origins in earlier life, helping them change long-term patterns in order to improve their lives in the present.
 She brings warmth, compassion and humour to her therapeutic work.

 Ms Sandra English